 Organic Light-Emitting Diodes are a flat light source that can be individually dimmed and brightened.
 The main draw to OLED lighting tech for cars is the fact that they don’t require reflectors or light guides, and, they maintain their light at any angle.
 Currently, OLEDs are being used for rear automotive lighting.
 Since OLEDs are flexible and lightweight, they can be easily utilized for both interior and exterior automotive lighting.

 Automotive Lighting Designs and Manufacturing

 Since the introduction of LED headlights in the early 90’s to now, the automotive lighting industry is exploding with opportunities.
 In fact, it’s a market that’s set to reach over 29 Billion USD by 2022.
 Increased vehicle production, especially in the electric and hybrid market, is driving the numbers behind this automotive lighting boom, especially light sources that reduce energy consumption.

-Innovative Automation, a leading global manufacturer of automotive lighting technology and designs, is continuously adapting to market needs and trends.
+Innovative Automation is a leading machine builder of equipment for the assembly and testing of automotive lighting technology and is continuously adapting to market needs and trends.
 Contact us today to learn how our expertise in automotive lighting can deliver leading-edge technology to your automotive business.